greg-raven/Uncommon-Sense/_posts/2013-03-24-democracy-and-immigration.md

 - David Goodhart
 ---

-For a democratic state to have any meaning, it must 'belong' to existing citizens.
+For a democratic state to have any meaning, it must "belong" to existing citizens.
 They must have special rights over non-citizens.
 Immigration must be managed with their interests in mind.